GS-SimTech-Projects/hackathon_2023/CONTRIBUTING.md

 Development is setup with a development branch for every group.
 New features should be implemented in indiviual feature branches and merged into the group branch using pull requests upon completion.
 It is convenient to designate someone in the group to manage and review pull requests.
+For each features small unit test should be written bevor starting a pull requests.

 Once a group is finished with their tasks, the group branch can be merged into main.